voedger/voedger-internals/server/design/orch.md

   - `VVM.monitorShutCtx`
     - break

-#### VVM.tryToAcquireLeadership()
+#### VVM.tryToAcquireLeadership(leadershipDuration, leadershipAquisitionDuration)

-- Try to acquire leadership in loop.Wait
+- Try to acquire leadership for `leadershipDuration`
-  - Exit if `leadershipDuration` expired
-  - Exit if `VVM.servicesShutCtx` closed
-  - Leadership key is choosen in the [1, VVM.numVVM] interval
+  - Leadership key is choosen in the [1, `VVM.numVVM`] interval
-  - Leadership value is VVM.ip
+  - Leadership value is `VVM.ip`
-  - Do not wait for servicesShutCtx because Launch is blocking method
+  - Do not wait for `servicesShutCtx` because Launch is blocking method
-  - During leadershipAcquisitionDuration
+  - During `leadershipAcquisitionDuration`
 - If leadership is acquired
-  - Set VVM.leadershipCtx
+  - Set `VVM.leadershipCtx`
-  - go LeadershipMonitor
+  - go `LeadershipMonitor`
-- Else return leadershipAcquisitionErr
+- Else return `leadershipAcquisitionErr`

 #### VVM.updateProblem(err)